soerenbe/soerenbe-syslog_ng/README.md

 ## Development

-If you have any bugfixes, enhancments that should be included in this module feel free to send me a pull request.
+If you have any bugfixes, enhancements that should be included in this module feel free to send me a pull request.